qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 The example of {{examplempquic}} illustrates a data exchange between a dual-homed client sending a request spanning two packets and a single-homed server.
-Uniflow IDs are idenpendently chosen by each host.
-In the presented example, the phone sends packets over WLAN on uniflow 0 and over LTE on uniflow 1, while the packets sent by the server over WLAN are on uniflow 2 and over LTE are on uniflow 1.
+Uniflow IDs are idependently chosen by each host.
+In the presented example, the client sends packets over WLAN on uniflow 0 and over LTE on uniflow 1, while the packets sent by the server over WLAN are on uniflow 2 and those over LTE are on uniflow 1.

+[comment]: # (OB, PN numbers look strange)

 ~~~~~~~~~~
 Server                        Phone                        Server